Security Notes

 Before you create an account, you should know some important points about the Waves.Exchange wallet system.
 In Waves.Exchange wallet, there is no .dat file which keeps your private keys but a SEED which grants you access to them.
 The SEED is by default a string of 15 English words and basically your passphrase to your funds - if you lose your SEED, you lose access to your account.

 We strongly encourage you to additionally back up the SEED on a piece of paper and store it in a safe place.
-The provided string of 15 English words is cryptographically extremely secure and with the current technology is unbreakable (the chance that someone can break a passphrase given by the client is 1:(2048^15)).
+The provided string of 15 English words is cryptographically extremely secure and with the current technology is unbreakable (the chance that someone can break a passphrase given by the app is 1:(2048^15)).
 Each and every SEED is only linked to one single Waves.Exchange account.
 Every digit, character, symbol and space counts - if there is one extra space, the SEED belongs to a different account.
 If there is a wrong symbol, the SEED belongs to a different account.
 If there is a spelling mistake, the SEED belongs to a different account.

 ⚠️ Do not forget to create a backup copy of the SEED phrase!